Tweaking¶

 Like any Neovim configuration, you can modify this to match your own needs.
 You can basically edit all

-directory.
+files below the lua directory.
 The problem with this approach is that you would run into problems when

 updating the configuration by pulling changes from the repository.
 This would either merge them with